raystack/compass/docs/reference/api.md

 ##### Description:

 used for initialising/update a type.
-A type in columbus's nomenclature is a "collection" of documents that belong to a single named type.
+A type in compass' nomenclature is a "collection" of documents that belong to a single named type.
 Type holds metadata about this collection, used when serving search requests

 ##### Parameters